Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 He stood on a ledge halfway up the railing so he could rest his own arms on the top.
 “Couldn’t sleep either, huh,” he said.

 When Terra had decided to move them from Mystery Island, she’d been able to afford a spacious villa on a hill overlooking the sea.
-The view was wonderful, Hyren thought as he looked out at the farmlands of Altador sprawled below them.
-The main city glittered in the distance, further up the coast.
+Hyren looked out at the farmlands of Altador sprawled below them and the main city glittering in the distance, further up the coast.

 His owner leaned her head into her hand, stray wisps of hair tossed by the breeze.
-“I’ve been thinking about when I met you,” she said.
+“I’ve been thinking about when I met you.”

 “Yeah, me too,” Hyren said.
 “That was the best adventure I’ve ever been on.”